 In her first season at the helm of the Purple and Gold volleyball program, Brie Brenner put together a fantastic campaign with the Yellow Jackets.
 The team compiled an overall record of 18-13, which was the best since 2009, and also earned a 6-3 mark in Heartland Collegiate Athletic Conference action that was tops since 2008.
 The squads play ranked it fourth in the conference standings and earned it a birth to the HCAC Tournament, where it advanced to the second round before falling to MSJ.

 Brenner’s efforts on the season netted her HCAC Coach of the Year honors.
-With the award, Brenner became the fifteenth coach in Defiance College history to have been honored as the HCAC Coach of the Year and the first since the 2007-08 athletic year.
+With the award, Brenner became the fifteenth coach in DC history to have been honored as the HCAC Coach of the Year and the first since the 2007-08 athletic year.
 The award marked the third time a DC volleyball coach has received the honor.

-A Defiance, Ohio native, Brenner was a two-time Western Buckeye League Player of the Year, while also earning First-Team All-Ohio honors in 2001 for Defiance High.
+A Defiance, Ohio native, Brenner was a two-time Western Buckeye League Player of the Year, while also earning first-team All-Ohio honors in 2001 for Defiance High School.
 After concluding a standout prep career, Brenner began a collegiate career at Ohio State University and then transferred to the University of Washington for her final three seasons.

 During her time with the Huskies, Brenner became a two-time All-PAC-10 performer and led Washington to a pair of PAC-10 Championships.
 The success continued on the national stage, where Brenner and UW advanced to the NCAA Division I Final Four in 2004 and 2005 and claimed the NCAA Division I National Championship in 2005.

 Brenner went on to play two years of professional volleyball in Puerto Rico and was voted into the athletic Hall of Fame at the University of Washington, as well as Defiance High School in 2010.